CzakoiLevente/Jenkins/jenkins_pipeline.md

 Repositories: Repository URL: **"https://github.com/example-project-url.git"** (Make sure you have .git on the end of URL.)

-Repositories: Credentials: select from dropdown or click on "ADD" button (this profile will have to have permission to make changes on GitHub repo)
+Repositories: Credentials: select from dropdown or click on `ADD` button (this profile will have to have permission to make changes on GitHub repo)

 Branches to build: Branch Specifier (blank for 'any'): you can leave it empty.
 <br/><br/>